Minemaker0430/ExplorersOfSkyOrigins/README.md

 Playtesters: Mai Kiên, sleepdragoon

 # Major Changes
+ - Personality Quiz has more Starters.
  - Treasure Town no longer has a Loading Zone between its two areas.
- - Aura is now based on your favorite color.
+ - Aura is determined differently.
+ - A few Dungeon Items have been changed.
+	- Heal Seed -> Lum Berry
+	- Max Elixir -> Leppa Berry (Max Elixir is buffed in Origins, Leppa Berry serves the same purpose as in EoS)
+	- X-Eye Seed -> TBD (Crosseyed isn't an effect in PMDO)
- - IQ is completely irrelevant so Spinda's Juice Bar is now used for Major Stat Buffs (NYI)
+ - IQ is completely irrelevant so Spinda's Juice Bar is now used for Major Stat Buffs.
+(NYI)
  - Recruitment now uses Apricorns spawned in valid dungeons.
-Some dungeons will still not allow recruitment.
 (NYI)
  - Storage no longer has a limit.
 (NYI)
- - Electivire's Link Shop now only helps remember moves, due to PMDO not supporting Linked Moves (NYI)
+ - Electivire's Link Shop now only helps remember moves, due to PMDO not supporting Linked Moves.
+(NYI)
  - Rank Ups now increase the amount of Jobs you can have at once.
 (NYI)
+ - Game Autosaves after each Chapter & Day (NYI)

 # Known Issues
- - Personality Quiz Code is very much Spaghetti Code right now, will fix later :v
- - Personality Quiz doesn't have the Aura Cutscene (Might Not Fix)
- - Many BGs need to be resized
- - Storm Cutscene is unpolished & contains graphical errors/missing assets
- - Missing Some Ambient BGM
+ - Chapter 1 Cutscenes are unfinished
+	- Gameplay is finished
- - No Bubbles Yet
+	- Bubbles are WIP
+ - Gameplay loop is unfininished, game ends without saving after Chapter 1

 # Installation
  - Get PMDO from https://github.com/audinowho/PMDODump/releases